 INTP Compatibility: Romantic Relationships, Love, and Dating

 The INTP personality type has a solid attachment to intelligence and logic.
-For this reason, many of the traditional reasons behind forming relational bonds, such as emotional closeness or social validation, do not resonate with INTPs.
+For this reason, many traditional reasons behind forming relational bonds, such as emotional closeness or social validation, do not resonate with INTPs.

 They base their relationships on shared knowledge and exchange of concepts.
 The INTP personality type respects those who can challenge them and help them increase their understanding of ideas or theories.